MohammadZarifiyan/Laravel-Chart/README.md

     80, // Sum amount, today (till now)
 ]
 ```
-You can also filter the table information based on a column in the relation.
+You can also filter the table information based on a column in a relation.
 In the example below, we get the sum of the invoices amount based on their **payment time**.
 ```php
 <?php